InformaticsMatters/fragmentor/README.md

    standardise_copy_columns: osmiles,isosmiles,nonisosmiles,hac,cmpd_id
 ```

 -   Add a new vendor/library specific yaml task file to unpack the raw data if special processing is required
     (see chemspace for an example).
 If this is an existing format then the standard unpacker is referred to (as above).
-- If the new vendor input file is the same as a current format, then an existing stndardisation python script can
+-   If the new vendor input file is the same as a current format, then an existing standardisation python script can
     be used.
 If the layout varies then more customisation is required.
 Please see below for more details on this.
 -   Add a new create script for creating the i_mols_table
     (ansible/standardise/files/vendor/f40_create_stand_database.sql) and a new load script
     (ansible/standardise/files/vendor/f40_load_standardised_data.sql) to upload this data into the database.
 If a new
     python script has been written, then please see the customisation section below.
 Otherwise, if this is an existing
     format then the script for that format can be copied.
 For example, spot matches dsip:

 ```
 -- Create Fragmentation Database SQL Statements for Libary xchem_spot